davetron5000/faas-is-a-what-now/markdown/only_functions.md

 * Infrastructure events like databases being modified
 * Custom events we generate

+<aside class="pullquote">The fundamentals of an object-oriented system are to send messages to objects that either do work, send more messages, or both.
+That's what this is.</aside>

-With these building blocks, we could completely describe a highly complex system using.
+With these building blocks, we could completely describe a highly complex system.
 If you are familiar with object-oriented design and the definition of OO, this might seem familiar.
 The fundamentals of an object-oriented system are to send messages to objects that either do work, send more messages, or both.
 That's what this is.

+Let's use these building blocks to enhance our system without changing anything that exists already.

+## Open for Extension, Closed for Modification

-Now, let's suppose our data science team wants to do some analysis on the domain names of email addresses signed up for our site.
+Let's suppose our data science team wants to do some analysis on the domain names of email addresses signed up for our site.
 We can make this happen without changing any of the existing code.

 First, we'll define a new function in `js/emailDeepLearning.js` that can be notified about new email addresses: